 Finally, the process should include documentation, categorization and tracking of how each request was resolved.
 This step will provide valuable data to enable the procurement organization to address service issues through adjustments to process, staffing, tools or offering, and will enable continuous service improvement over time.

 The procurement Service Desk should be supported by a comprehensive web portal that provides information on how to buy, where to find catalogs, descriptions of procurement offerings and services, current information on procurement service level performance, and benefits achieved to the company.
 The portal should also include case examples and internal testimonials from satisfied users, underscoring key procurement value messages that go beyond cost savings and address quality, efficiency, reliability and risk mitigation.

-As discussed earlier, a case management or workflow tool will be effective in tracking process times, identifying bottlenecks in the process and ensuring that relevant information is retained through completion of each request.
+As discussed earlier, a case management or workflow tool can help track process times, identify bottlenecks in the process and ensure that relevant information is retained through completion of each request.
 These tools are highly effective in driving the effectiveness and responsiveness of a procurement process and ensuring user satisfaction with the experience.

 Does your procurement organization possess these capabilities?
 What other elements should a service desk include?
 What internal or third party strategies has your organization undertaken to implement similar capabilities?

 Learn how GEP can help you improve procurement processes and streamline transactions managementfor your enterprise.